gopika-na/m2x-c-mqtt/README.md

 ## JSON

 By default, we use [frozen](https://github.com/cesanta/frozen), but you can also plug-in your favourite JSON parser to handle the requests.
-All you need to do is to implement this function:
+All you need to do is implement this function:

 ```
 typedef struct m2x_json_result {